ILL-DIE-TRYING/phph1/README.md

 # PHPH1 :: A PHP Class to query the Harmony ONE Node API
+NOTE: I'm not a PHP developer.
+I wrote PHP database applications for a living from 2001 to 2012 so my code is currently OLD SCHOOL.
+I'm trying to catch up as much as possible.

 PHPH1 is a PHP class that bridges the Harmony ONE Node API to PHP.
 The goal is to implement every Node API and make it simple for a dev to input the data and retrieve the results in an easy to use data array.

 There are three files:
-config.php : COnfiguration settings for the PHPH1 class
+config.php : Configuration settings for the PHPH1 class
 phph1.php : The PHPH1 class itself
 example_gettransactions.php : An example that gets all transactions available for a ONE address